Growing Great Garlic

 Freshly Dug Garlic!

 If you grew enough to store long term, you’ll want to cure them as well.
 Curing garlic is simply leaving it a dark dry place so the wrappers, or outer leaves can dry and become that papery skin we’re familiar with.
 Keeping them in a single layer and not touching so they can dry evenly will help the process.
-I leave them in a covered shed on a wire shelf, one good thing is that no critters like to nibble these, in fact they keep their distance!
+I leave them in a covered shed on a wire shelf.
+Fortunately, no critters like to nibble these; in fact, they keep their distance!

-If you use fresh garlic right after you harvest, you’ll notice the thicker skins and maybe feel like you don’t know quite where the garlic bulb starts and the skins (wrappers) end… you can absolutely use the garlic like this, just try to make sure you get down to the bulb as the skins are tough and not tasty!
+If you use fresh garlic right after you harvest, you’ll notice the thicker skins and may not quite know where the garlic bulb starts and the skins (wrappers) end.
+You can absolutely use the garlic like this.
+Just try to make sure you get down to the bulb as the skins are tough and not tasty!

 Sorting Bulbs